FabricMC/fabric-docs/develop/items/custom-shields.md

 :::

-It's also recommended to place your shield in the appropriate item tags.
-For a shield, that would be usually be `ItemTags.DURABILITY_ENCHANTABLE` to allow it to be enchanted with Mending and Unbreaking, and `ConventionalItemTags.SHIELD_TOOLS`, which modders can use for shield-specific behaviour like custom shield enchantments.
+You should also place your shield in the appropriate item tags:

+- `ItemTags.DURABILITY_ENCHANTABLE`, to allow it to be enchanted with Mending and Unbreaking,
+- `ConventionalItemTags.SHIELD_TOOLS`, which can be used by modders for shield-specific behavior, like custom shield enchantments.

 In your item tag provider, add the following lines to `addTags`: